Sriracha Grilled Mahi Mahi Fish Tacos – made with mild, flaky fish, grilled tortillas, and served with a sweet corn salsa, cheese and cabbage.

 - Meatless Monday Taco Salad ~ from Saving Room for Dessert

-I can’t say enough about these tacos.
-I absolutely loved the flavor and especially appreciate how super easy they are to prepare.
+I can’t say enough good things about these tacos.
+I absolutely love the flavor and especially appreciate how super easy they are to prepare.
 The Sweet Corn Salsa, posted earlier this week, was terrific with the flavorful Mahi Mahi … a wonderful combination for sure!
 Thanks so much for stopping by.
 I hope you and your family have a wonderful weekend 🙂